-This documents is intended for those having a HP3586 without the operator's manual or are having trouble understanding the operator's manual and want to learn how to use this versatile instrument.
+This documents is intended for those having a HP 3586 without the operator's manual or are having trouble understanding the operator's manual and want to learn how to use this versatile instrument.
 It should also be of use to those considering purchasing one of these instruments.
 This document is not intended as a complete operating manual but should help you understand what it does and how to use it.
 This document is written in a tutorial manner with many simple examples of typical measurements.
-If you want a copy of the HP operator's or service manuals, I highly recommend obtaining copies from Manuals Plus at 801-936-7000 where I obtained a professional quality copy of the operator's manual at a reasonable price.
+If you want a copy of the HP operator's or service manuals, I highly recommend obtaining copies from Manuals Plus at 801-936 7000 where I obtained a professional quality copy of the operator's manual at a reasonable price.
+[Note: since this was first written Agilent has posted this and many other manual copies in PDF format for downloading from their site.]

 The HP 3586 family of Selective Level Meters was designed for the measurement of low power or voltage levels on telephone lines carrying multiplexed single side band radio frequency signals along with lower frequency audio signals.
 It's designed to test and troubleshoot parameters commonly found on these lines.
-This instrument is a very sensitive, selective and accurately calibrated receiver that's also capable of outputting a very low distortion signal of 0dbm at exactly the frequency it's tuned to.
+This instrument is a very sensitive, selective and accurately calibrated receiver that's also capable of outputting a very low distortion signal of 0dBm at exactly the frequency it's tuned to.

-A while back I obtained a HP3586B that had been surplused from GTE from a couple of friends.
+A while back I obtained a HP 3586B that had been surplused from GTE from a couple of friends.
 They had found a number of these for a reasonable price at a surplus electronic warehouse, they obtained all they could and refurbished them, and then passed them on at their cost.
 Most had bad or leaking internal batteries, which they removed.
 They also installed the more common BNC female input connectors in place of the less common telephone connectors.
 Like all of these instruments on the surplus market mine came without operating or service documentation.
 But I figured out how to use it to measure frequency, use as an outboard VFO to drive my BC-610 AM transmitter, and as a receiver to search the radio bands for interesting signals.
-I felt this was a very large and heavy, 60lb, instrument to do what some cheap Radio Shack rice boxes could do and would take less room on my workbench.
+I felt this was a very large and heavy, 60 lb, instrument to do what some cheap Radio Shack rice boxes could do and would take less room on my workbench.
 Also its internal receiver seemed to have rather poor audio quality.
-However, after obtaining and studying a copy of the operator's manual and becoming more familiar with my HP3586B, a light went on in my head.
+However, after obtaining and studying a copy of the operator's manual and becoming more familiar with my HP 3586B, a light went on in my head.
 I realized it's a very versatile and useful instrument and I wasn't even using 10% of its capability.

-Please, first read this document sequentially to best learn about your HP3586 since each chapter will build on the experience you gain in previous chapters.
+Please, first read this document sequentially to best learn about your HP 3586 since each chapter will build on the experience you gain in previous chapters.
 We'll start off describing the instrument so you'll know how it works, what it can measure, then learn how to control and set it up by discussing it's front panel along with its inputs and outputs, and finally learn how to use it for conducting useful measurements using hands on type examples.